 - You’ve been using an automated backup solution

 - Have created manual backup folders and saved them on your database.

 Only once you have either of the two options can you easily restore your store by going through individual steps manually.

 You can only revert changes if you have a Shopify store backup on your database.
 In case you dont, the platform won’t allow you to make changes.

 5. How to recover an old Shopify website?

-Now that you know everything around Shopify store restore and backup, we hope that you wont be having issues in recovering your lost assets in any situation.
+Now that you know everything about Shopify store restore and backup, we hope that you won’t have issues recovering your lost assets in any situation.
 Remember, creating a backup of your store is one of the thumbs rules that you should always abide by.